401(k) hardship withdrawals: What they are and how they work

 A hardship withdrawal might not be the only option if you need money—and it isn’t necessarily the best one in some cases.
 Depending on your plan’s rules, you also might need to try other ways to navigate a financial hardship before turning to a 401(k) hardship withdrawal.
 These could include:

-Your plan might let you take an early 401(k) withdrawal without requiring you to certify or document you qualify for a hardship withdrawal.
-The same tax and penalty rules apply to these early withdrawals, which could make them an easy alternative.
+• A non-hardship early 401(k) withdrawal: Your plan might let you take an early 401(k) withdrawal without requiring you to certify or document you qualify for a hardship withdrawal.
+The same tax and penalty rules apply to this type of early withdrawal.

-Depending on your credit and income, you could try to apply for a personal loan, a line of credit or a secured loan, such as a home equity loan.
-You may have to pay an origination fee or closing cost, plus interest on the amount you borrow.
-But you can compare these costs to the potential taxes, penalty and lost earnings from a 401(k) hardship withdrawal to see which might cost you more in the long run.
+• A loan or line of credit: Depending on your credit and income, you could try to apply for a personal loan, a line of credit or a secured loan, such as a home equity loan.
+You may have to pay an origination fee or closing costs, plus interest on the amount you borrow.
+But it might cost you less in the long run.

-Money in an emergency fund or savings account could be a good option if you don’t want to pay any extra fees, taxes or penalties.
-If you need to cover medical expenses and have a health savings account (HSA), see if your expenses qualify for tax- and penalty-free withdrawals.
+• A savings account: Money in an emergency fund or savings account could be a good option if you don’t want to pay any extra fees, taxes or penalties.
+If you need to cover medical expenses and have a health savings account (HSA), see whether your expenses qualify for tax- and penalty-free withdrawals.

 401(k) hardship withdrawals in a nutshell